tutek1/DTLabs/03_Platformer2D/lab03.md

 `player_controller_2d.gd:75 @ _process_new_collision(): Parameter "found" is null.`

 Looking at the code, the issue might not be so obvious.
-The problem arises, if there are **multiple collisions** with the cables in one frame.
-The first collision **resets** the scene and then the other collisions try to interact with the deleted scene.
+The problem arises if there are **multiple collisions** with the cables in one frame.
+The first collision **resets** the scene, and then the other collisions try to interact with the deleted scene.
 To fix this, we can easily **add** a
 ```GDScript
 return
 ```